 - Misrepresents his or her credentials or qualifications.

 - Commits identity theft.

 - Discloses your Personally Identifiable Information without your consent.

 How to File a Complaint With the IRS

-If a tax return preparer filed a return or altered your return without your consent and you are seeking a change to your account, you have to complete the Form 14157 and the Form 14157-A, Tax Return Preparer Fraud or Misconduct Affidavit.
+If a tax return preparer filed a return or altered your return without your consent and you are seeking a change to your account, you have to complete Form 14157 and Form 14157-A, Tax Return Preparer Fraud or Misconduct Affidavit.

 If the complaint relates to identity theft, you need to file a Form 14039, Identity Theft Affidavit.

-To report alleged tax law violations by an individual, a business, or both, you need to submit a Form 3949-A, Informal Referral.
+To report alleged tax law violations by an individual, a business, or both, you need to submit Form 3949-A, Informal Referral.
 Alternatively, you may be able to file a Whistleblower claim if you have original information about tax law violations and meet certain guidelines.
 Whistleblower claims may entitle you to monetary awards based on the amount of additional tax collected.
-You can submit a Whistleblower claim by filing a Form 211, Application for Award for Original Information.
+You can submit a Whistleblower claim by filing Form 211, Application for Award for Original Information.